VOLTTRON/volttron/docs/source/developing-volttron/development-environment/eclipse/eclipse.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning::
-    Before attempting to run an agent in Eclipse, please see the note in: :ref:`AgentDevelopment <Agent_Development>`
+    Before attempting to run an agent in Eclipse, please see the note in:
+    :ref:`AgentDevelopment <Agent-Development-Walk-through>`

 If you are working in Eclipse, create a run configuration for the TestAgent based on the Listener agent configuration in the Eclipse development environment ##(Section 5.5.5 Running the VOLTTRON Platform and Agents)##.